EloisaElias/datapalooza-2015/README.md

 - Detect train
 - Detect direction of train

 **Technical note**: The trainspotting-demo depends on [motion_detector.py](https://github.com/silicon-valley-data-science/datapalooza-2015/blob/master/motion_detector.py) and the video file 'test.avi'.
+Also required is the OpenCV library, which we recommend obtaining with `conda install opencv` (after which you *may* need to run `conda update numpy`).

 ## Detecting Catastrophic Delays from Twitter